Money Saving Tips For Traveling, College Students

 - Don’t accelerate or brake abruptly.

-- If your grocery store has a gas station, chances are it gives discounts to customers that spend a certain amount.
+- If your grocery store has a gas station, chances are it gives discounts to customers that spend a certain amount at the participating grocery.
 If you get that discount, take advantage of it.
 Even saving several cents per gallon once or twice a month will add up by the end of the year.

 - Squeegees for cars can be more expensive than ones used in bathrooms.
 Buying a bathroom squeegee instead of one in the automotive section will save you significant money.